ariamgo/cheat-sheet/README.md

 ### 🔄 Usage

+- Stage files you want to commit.
 - Run all hooks against all files: `pre-commit run --all-files`
 - Run hooks only on changed files: `pre-commit run`
 - Update pre-commit hooks: `pre-commit autoupdate`
+- If you run git commit with pre-commits and files are modified by hooks, commit will be aborted.
+You need to:
+    - Stage them again
+    - Commit them

 ### 🪝 Linters